DendrouLab/panpipes/docs/installation_rescomp.md

 The pipelines are now installed as a local python package.

-### Step 3 Setting PYTHONPATH
+### Step 3 Modifying PYTHONPATH
 on the BMRC, the path to packages for loaded python SciPy-bundle supercedes the python venv python.
-This affects the numba package version, with the module numpy version being much older than the one panpipes depends on ("numpy>=1.22.4").
+This affects the numpy package version being used when the venv is activated, with the module numpy version being much older than the one panpipes depends on ("numpy>=1.22.4").
+Not doing this might lead to numpy relatad errors while running the various panpipes workflows downstream.
 So we need to make sure that after activating the python venv, the `PYTHONPATH` has the path to the venv python packages as the first path. to do this do the following:

 ```